chris-copleston/4dprime-website/src/pages/terms.md

 4DPrime does not allow adult content on its servers.
 Nor do we allow links to adult content hosted elsewhere.
 This is also true for sites that promote any illegal activity or content that may be damaging to our servers or any other server on the Internet.
 Links to such materials are also prohibited.
 4DPrime will be the sole arbiter as to what constitutes a violation of this provision.

-Educational adult websites, dating sites, and adult e-commerce stores are allowed.
+Educational adult websites, dating sites and adult e-commerce stores are allowed.
 If you are in any doubt we strongly recommend checking with 4DPrime support before hosting such information.
 4DPrime will be the sole arbiter as to what constitutes a violation of this provision.

 Distribution or Transmission of Obscene or Indecent Speech or Materials: